ShalevSaban/Pacman_AI_Project/README.md

  ## Pacman Moving Implementation
  -Pacman has 2 states - collecting and escape.<br/>
-- Pacman checks every time if there are any enemies nearby.<br/>
+ -Pacman checks every time if there are any enemies nearby.<br/>
  -BFS algorithm is used for scanning (checking for enemies).<br/>
  -During Pacman's collection of coins, the A* algorithm is used (every coin exists in the priority queue).<br/>
  -When the distance from the enemy is low, Pacman changes his state to an escape state.<br/>